Yijing (monk): Distribution of Buddhist traditions

 In the great majority of areas in India, Yijing writes that there were followers of both "vehicles" (Skt.
-Yana), with some Buddhists practicing according to the "Hinayana" and others practicing according to the Mahayana.
-However, he describes Northern India and most of the islands of the South Seas (i.e. Sumatra, Java, etc.) as principally "Hīnayāna."
+Yana), with some Buddhists practicing according to the Hinayana and others practicing according to the Mahayana.
+He describes northern India and most of the islands of the South Seas (i.e. Sumatra, Java, etc.) as principally "Hīnayāna."
 In contrast, the Buddhists in China and Malayu are described as principally following the Mahāyāna.

 Yijing wrote about relationship between the various "vehicles" and the early Buddhist schools in India.
 He wrote, "There exist in the West numerous subdivisions of the schools which have different origins, but there are only four principal schools of continuous tradition."
 These schools are namely the Mahāsāṃghika, Sthavira, Mulasarvastivada, and Saṃmitīya nikāyas.
 Explaining their doctrinal affiliations, he then writes, "Which of the four schools should be grouped with the Mahāyāna or with the Hīnayāna is not determined."
 That is to say, there was no simple correspondence between a monastic sect and whether its members learned "Hīnayāna" or "Mahāyāna" teachings.